 This might be surprising to some, but sleep deprivation can have different types of negative health impacts.
 One crucial it’s the fact that it can influence your blood glucose levels.

-According to the National Sleep Foundation, the medical community has known that sleep deprivation impacts the ability of your body to metabolize sugar.
+According to the NCBI, the medical community has known that sleep deprivation impacts the ability of your body to metabolize sugar.

 They reached levels typical for much older adults who have diabetes.